Buttermilk Scones with West Country Clotted Cream and Raspberry Butter

 Using a fan-assisted oven?
 Click here

-You will also need a large baking sheet with a liner and a 2 inch (5 cm) pastry cutter.
+You will also need a Delia Online Baking Sheet with a liner (or similar) and a 2 inch (5 cm) pastry cutter.